I Feel Like I Hate My Mom! What Do I Do?

 Focus on a healthy lifestyle

-Healthy lifestyle habits can improve your wellbeing, especially if your relationship with your parent is stressful.
+Healthy lifestyle habits can improve your well-being, especially if your relationship with your parent is stressful.
 Try to eat a balanced diet, practice meditation or mindfulness, journal about your feelings, get enough sleep each night, reduce time spent using electronics, and nourish positive relationships.
 According to Utah State University, routine exercise can be one of the most effective ways to improve your mental health.

-Don’t share things you don’t feel comfortable sharing
+Don’t share information you’re not comfortable sharing

 You are not obligated to tell information that you believe your mother may gossip about or try to use against you.
 Only talk about what you want to tell her.